camilaagw/Algorithms-and-Data-Structures/README.md

 ![](trees_and_graphs/img/binary_tree.png)

-Solutions to various (fun) algorithm and data structure challenges.
+Solutions to various (fun) algorithms and data structures challenges.
 All sorts of complexity levels, from very easy to big-tech-interview level.

 Sources: